Alepacox/Onos-Mininet_Docker-Compose/README.md

 Works on Windows/MacOS/Linux.

 ### How does it work?
-First you need Docker compose, which relies on Docker engine, and so you need to be them both installed.
+First you need Docker compose, which relies on Docker engine, and so they both need to be installed.
-Move to the cloned repo's folder and run
+Move to the cloned repository's folder and run
 > docker-compose up

 This will download and run both the containers.